Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 <a name="browse-with-azure-resource-graph-pdl-definition"></a>
 ## PDL Definition

-In your extension you'll have a `<AssetType>` tag declared in PDL which represents your ARM resource.
-In order to enable Azure Resource Graph (ARG) support for that asset we'll need to update the `<Browse>` tag to include a reference to the `Query`, `DefaultColumns`, and custom column meta data - if you have any.
+In your extension you'll have a `"assetType"` property declared in JSON (or <AssetType> tag declared in legacy PDL) which represents your ARM resource.
+In order to enable Azure Resource Graph (ARG) support for that asset we'll need to update the `"browse"` property to include a reference to the `query`, `defaultColumns`, `excludeColumns`, `defaultFilters`, and custom column meta data - if you have any.

 <a name="browse-with-azure-resource-graph-pdl-definition-adding-a-query-to-pdl"></a>
 ### Adding a Query to PDL